thunderndwind/thunderndwind/README.md

 ## 😄 Pronouns: he/him

 ## ⚡ Fun fact:
-When I'm not coding, I love to play chess, binge-watch sci-fi shows, and explore new hiking trails.
-Also, I enjoy experimenting with AI and machine learning in my free time!
+I enjoy experimenting with AI and machine learning in my free time!

 ---
 Feel free to reach out if you'd like to collaborate or chat about tech! 🚀